Skip to main content

 The Pleasant Grove Female Academy was organized several years later before the outbreak of the Civil War.
 At a time when the education of women was considerably less important than the education of men, it is interesting to note that this progressive community was operating an academy with an enrollment of approximately one hundred girls.

-In 1867, the Rev. A. G. Dinwiddle organized a school in the basement of the present Methodist Church on Quality Street below the present school campus.
+In 1867, the Rev. A. G. Dinwiddie organized a school in the basement of the present Methodist Church on Quality Street below the present school campus.
 This school, known as Culleoka Institute, was later to become the birthplace of the famous Webb Brother's Academy for boys.

 Methodist Church that housed Dinwiddle school